 Importance of vipaka:

-Vipaka is one in which the ahara or the medicinal drugs will attains the last stage of the homologus stage and nourishes the definite dosha, dhatus, malas etc respectively.
+Vipaka is one in which the food or the medicinal drugs will attains the last stage of the homologous stage and nourishes the definite dosha, dhatus, malas etc respectively.

 Even though it is not possible to see directly we can elicited by inference.

-It s an micro digestion particleof food and medicine.
+It s a micro digestion particle of food and medicine.

-Vipaka is important among all other qualities like rasa within dravya, because guna or dosha of dravya depend on proper and improper digestion.
+Vipaka is important among all other qualities like rasa within dravya (substance), because guna (qualities) or dosha of dravya (substance) depend on proper and improper digestion.

-Gunas are evolved due to proper digestion of dravya by balanced digestive fire and doshas due to incorrect digestion.
+Guna (qualities)s are evolved due to proper digestion of dravya (substance) by balanced digestive fire and doshas due to incorrect digestion.

-Vipaka is more important because both aggrevation and allevation of doshas is due to vipaka.
+Vipaka is more important because both aggravation and alleviation of Doshas is due to Vipaka.